-Let~$V$ be an analytic subset in a neighborhood~$U$ of~$p$ containing~$\overline{L}\cap U$ and let~$V_0\subset V$ be an irreducible component containing infinitely many of the~$\{\phi(t_i)\}$.
+Let~$V$ be an analytic subset in a neighborhood~$U$ of~$p$, $p\in V$, containing~$\overline{L}\cap U$, and let~$V_0\subset V$ be an irreducible component containing infinitely many~$\phi(t_i)$.
 By Puiseux's theorem on the parametrization of analytic sets, there exists a holomorphic parametrization~$\gamma:(\Delta,0)\to (V_0,p)$.
-It compactifies one algebraic isolated planar end of~$L$.
-Through~$\gamma$, $X$ induces a meromorphic vector field~$X_0$ on~$\Delta^*$ (which, by Lemma~\ref{fewstat}, extends holomorphically to~$0$).
-If~$X_0(0)=0$, in~$\Delta$, the solution of~$X_0$ takes infinite time to reach~$0$ (as explained in the proof of Lemma~\ref{fewstat}).
+It compactifies one analytic parabolic end of~$L$.
+Through~$\gamma$, $X$ induces a meromorphic vector field~$X_0$ on~$\Delta^*$ (which, by lemma~\ref{fewstat}, extends holomorphically to~$0$).
+If~$X_0(0)=0$, in~$\Delta$, the solution of~$X_0$ takes infinite time to reach~$0$ (as explained in the proof of lemma~\ref{fewstat}).
 This contradicts the fact that~$\{t_i\}$ converges in~$\mathbf{C}$.
 We must conclude that~$X_0(0)\neq 0$.
-A local parametrization of the solution of~$X_0$ through~$p$ induces an extension of~$\phi$ to a neighborhood of~$t_\infty$ (which, a posteriori, turns out to be an isolated point of the complement of~$\Omega$).
+A local parametrization of the solution of~$X_0$ through~$p$ allows~$\phi$ to be extended to a neighborhood of~$t_\infty$ (which, a posteriori, turns out to be an isolated point of the complement of~$\Omega$).